objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

 The `Either` type is used a lot in functional programming, when you want to represent a choice between two things.

+ TODO <florian>: The `Either` thing could use a bit more explanation/motivation.
+It starts with "Yought might wonder what happens...".
+But what happens? :-D. Would like to read a bit more about it.

-Knowing when to use enums, and when to use other data-types (such as classes or structs) can be a bit difficult.
+Knowing when to use enums, and when to use other data-types (such as [classes or structs](TODO link to Andys article)) can be a bit difficult.
 They are most useful when you have a closed set of possible values.
 For example, if we design a Swift wrapper around a web API, we could represent the endpoints with an enum.
 There's a `/zen` endpoint, which doesn't take any parameters.
 Te fetch a user profile, we have to provide the username, and finally, to display a user's repositories we provide the username and a key that shows whether or not to sort the result ascendingly.

+TODO <florian>: I'd already say above that this example is about something GitHub like, otherwise it doesn't make much sense at first.

 ```swift
 enum Github {